 This guide is intended to provide travelers with helpful, up-to-date information on what it’s like to rent and drive a car in Costa Rica.
 There is a wealth of information out there and we’ve boiled down the most important and relevant points.
 We’ll go over the rental process and advise you about what to rent, and cover the upsides and downsides of driving in Costa Rica.

 Some of the benefits of having your own wheels are obvious: you can dictate the course of your day, your week or your whole trip, and not be confined to shuttle times or bus schedules.
 Having a car will allow you to explore lesser-visited places that many tourists miss and will give you the freedom to change your plans if something comes up.
 And who doesn’t like controlling the radio on a road trip?

 However, driving in Costa Rica is no piece of cake.
 The roads can be long, curvy and in poor shape.
 Traffic can be bad in cities or on mountainous roads, and signs are sometimes non-existent.
 It can be easy to get lost (especially if you don’t have GPS or high-quality maps) and is tough to get back on track if you aren’t comfortable handling directions from a local speaking Spanish.
 There are other things to consider as well, including traffic laws, the price of gasoline, and driving time.

 Renting a car is usually not recommended for first-time visitors to Costa Rica—the hassle and potential for confusion is usually not worth the effort.
+To better enjoy your vacation, we recommend booking private transport to save time and travel more efficiently.
 However, travelers that are adventurous enough or have been to the country before may want to consider renting a car.
 If you’re still on board, keep reading.